h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/controller/GenericController.rst

 .. java:method:: protected void clearSession(HttpServletRequest request, String sessionKey)
    :outertype: GenericController

-   clear a value from the session
+   Clears a value from the session.

-   :param request:
+   :param request: the http request
-   :param sessionKey:
+   :param sessionKey: the value to clear

 getUserGreeting
 ^^^^^^^^^^^^^^^